Rocky Mountain Spotted Fever (RMSF)

 • Despite its name, Rocky Mountain spotted fever (RMSF) occurs in practically all of the United States and throughout Central and South America.

-• Small-vessel vasculitis can cause serious illness affecting the central nervous system, lungs, heart, kidneys, liver, and spleen; untreated mortality is about 20%.
+• Small-vessel vasculitis can cause serious illness affecting the central nervous system, lungs, heart, kidneys, liver, and spleen.

-• Symptoms (severe headache, chills, prostration, muscle pain) begin abruptly, followed by fever and usually a rash.
+• Symptoms (severe headache, chills, prostration, myalgias) begin abruptly, followed by fever and usually a rash.

 • Neurologic symptoms (headache, restlessness, insomnia, delirium, coma) may develop, indicating encephalitis.

-• Suspect RMSF in any seriously ill patient who lives in or near a wooded area anywhere in the Western Hemisphere and has unexplained fever, headache, and prostration, with or without a history of tick contact.
+• Suspect RMSF in any seriously ill patient who has travelled to or lives or works in or near a wooded area anywhere in the Western Hemisphere and has unexplained fever, headache, and prostration, with or without a history of tick contact.

-• Test during acute illness with PCR or immunohistology of a skin biopsy specimen, but because sensitivity is only about 70%, a negative result should not affect the decision to begin antibiotics.
+• Test during acute illness with polymerase chain reaction of blood and PCR or immunohistology of a skin biopsy specimen, but because of lower sensitivity, a negative result should not affect the decision to begin antibiotics.

 quizzes_lightbulb_red